► Claimed range up to 333 miles, 250+ in the real world

 - Enyaq 80: 201bhp, 82kWh battery (77kWh usable capacity), 333-mile range

-The 80 is the current pick, with a nice balance of performance and battery range.
-But four-wheel-drive versions will follow, sharing the 80's battery pack, but with an extra motor up front.
+The 80 is the current pick, with a nice balance of performance and battery range, but that does come at a heft premium.
+Four-wheel-drive versions will follow, sharing the 80's battery pack, but with an extra motor up front.
 The following models will join the range later – spanning the 55kWh entry-level model and the performance-focused vRS model.

 - Enyaq 50: 146bhp, 55kWh battery (52kWh usable capacity), 211-mile range

 - Enyaq 80X: 261bhp, 82kWh battery (77kWh usable capacity), 285-mile range